kivy/kivy/doc/sources/guide/lang.rst

 .. code-block:: kv

-    <-MyFirstWidget,-MySecondWidget>:
+    <MyFirstWidget,MySecondWidget>:
         Button:
             on_press: self.text(txt_inpt.text)
         TextInput:
             id: txt_inpt

-By appending a dash before each class name, all the classes listed in the declaration will have the same kv properties.
+By separating the class names with a comma, all the classes listed in the declaration will have the same kv properties.

 Designing with the Kivy Language